alvinzz/ml_pipeline/README.md

 cd xor_example
 ```

-For our first experiment, we will be training a MLP on a toy XOR dataset.
+In this example, we will be training a MLP on a toy XOR dataset.

+To run our first experiment, follow these steps:

-First, make sure that lines 64-77 of `run_xor_experiment.py` appear as follows:
+1. Make sure that lines 64-77 of `run_xor_experiment.py` appear as follows:
 ```
 if __name__ == "__main__":
     create_xor_dataset()